assignment-exec/image-builder/README.md

 Image builder is an application to build docker image for running assignments.
 The image is built using user specific configurations.

 ## Configurations
-There are two types of configurations provided in yaml format - Code runner and Assignment Environment.
+There are two types of configurations provided in yaml format.

 ### Code Runner Configurations
-- These configurations are required for running the [code-runner](https://github.com/assignment-exec/code-runner) server.
-- Code runner configurations include instructions that are needed in Dockerfile for running the server.
+Contains information to containerize the [code-runner](https://github.com/assignment-exec/code-runner) application and also to run it.
-Following is a sample of the configuration yaml
+Following is a sample of the configuration.
 ```commandline
 from:
   image: golang:latest